 — KUWAIT ARMY – الجيش الكويتي (@KuwaitArmyGHQ) March 2, 2026

 The post also stated that an investigation is in progress.
-CENTCOM has yet to confirm the incident, although the Kuwaiti MoD says it is coordinating with the U.S. to quickly return the crews to their home bases.
+At that time, CENTCOM had yet to confirm the incident, although the Kuwaiti MoD said it was coordinating with the U.S. to quickly return the crews to their home bases.

 What happened?

-The aircraft can be seen flying straight and level, before an explosion takes place.
+The aircraft in the first video can be seen flying straight and level, before an explosion takes place.
 At this time, it is not possible to verify what exactly happened.
 Some claims mention the use of Short-Range Air Defense (SHORAD) systems with infrared-guided missiles.

 This could be one of the many possible explanations.
 The F-15E is not equipped with Missile Warning Sensors (MWS) for infrared-guided missiles, thus the crew would not get a warning if one was flying towards them, compared to radar-guided missiles.